Community Award Finalists

-After a stroke two years ago Donna Lauder found she was no longer able to speak and had to use an ipad to communicate.
-This was devasting.
+After a stroke two years ago Donna Lauder found she was no longer able to speak and had to use an iPad to communicate.
+This was devastating.

 It has taken her some time to come to terms with her new normal and is now an advocate for communication accessibility.

 She is now sharing her journey with others through various organisations such as the Royal Melbourne Hospital, Western Health and Northern Health in greater Melbourne.
 She has also become involved in training staff and large groups providing communication strategies to support people who are unable to speak.
 These sessions raise awareness and motivate people to develop skills to improve interactions and inspire confidence for people with communication difficulties and those they communicate with.

 Pat Cleggett has been a member volunteer with the Partners of Veterans Association Inc. for almost 20 years.

 Her husband of 40 years, Rod, is a totally and permanently disabled Vietnam Veteran.
 Through her own personal experience Pat understands the importance of providing support to assist in the welfare, health and special needs of partners of veterans and their families.